Her Campus Logo Her Campus Logo

 Being the only girl in a house full of boys made me naturally lean into solitude.
 While they would go off playing their games, I found comfort in my own space, whether that was reading a book or practicing a new hobby like sewing or cooking.
 At first, I saw it as a sign that I was different or even isolated, but as I matured, I came to understand that solitude was actually my safe space.
 In fact, it became one of the most important parts of my self-care routine.
 I started to see the need in that alone time to recharge, especially when I learned I was an introvert.

 In today’s environment, solitude can seem like a luxury or a strange concept, especially in college.
-We’re constantly overwhelmed with the desire to be connected and keep up with the latest trends, responding to numerous messages and trying hard to never miss out.
+We’re constantly overwhelmed with the desire to be connected and to keep up with the latest trends, responding to numerous messages and trying hard to never miss out.
 However, I’ve discovered that unplugging for a while and allowing myself to be alone with my thoughts is a sort of self-care that deserves to be emphasized alongside physical health and social engagements.

 Through isolation, I’ve learned that being alone does not imply loneliness.
 It’s a moment when I can face my thoughts without interruption, concentrate on my hopes and dreams, and simply be.
 It’s a routine in which I give myself permission to slow down, breathe, and listen to my inner voice amidst the surrounding noise.
 Whether it’s going for a walk by myself, journaling, or simply sitting quietly and listening to music, these moments have genuinely changed my life.
 They have helped me process emotions, achieve clarity, and remain grounded.

 People often think that being busy is the best way to be productive, so taking time to be in solitude can seem pointless.
 However, it is in these moments that I have healed, grown, and even made the most important decisions of my life.
-And by learning how to take a step back from our busy lives, we can make room for creativity to flow and achieve even greater self-discovery.
+And by learning how to take a step back from our busy lives, we make room for creativity to flow and achieve even greater self-discovery.

-If you find isolation difficult or uncomfortable, I recommend starting small by spending a few minutes of stillness each day.
+If you find isolation difficult or uncomfortable, I recommend starting small, by spending a few minutes of stillness each day.
 Over time, you may discover that isolation is not something to be feared, but rather something to embrace as an essential part of taking care of yourself.
 After all, in solitude, we may find peace and self-love, but most importantly, we find ourselves.

 Hi, I'm Redempta Umutoni, I like to call myself a true citizen of the world.
 I've had the privilege of calling three continents home.
 To present myself, my journey began in Rwanda, where I took my first steps, and then I was raised in the vibrant culture of Kenya.
 Currently, I am attending Grand Canyon University, a marvelous and flourishing gateway to endless possibilities.
 Throughout my life, I've had the incredible opportunity to travel extensively, collecting a tapestry of unforgettable memories along the way.
 I believe it is my calling to share the boundless beauty and diversity of our planet with the world.
 As a psychology major, I stand at the edge of an exciting premedical journey.
 My passions are as diverse as the places I've called home and scale numerous bundles of interests.
 I am deeply curious about the human mind, and I'm equally committed to making a positive impact on the world and mainly women through medicine.
 I see these two passions intertwining in a way that allows me to heal not only the body but also the soul.
 Writing has been my constant companion since childhood and inevitably, my heart and mind are brimming with stories and poems that are eager to be set free.
 My childhood homes have been treasuring troves of my creative expressions, and now, I'm ready to share these tales with Her Campus and the rest of the world.
 A global explorer, a future healer, and a storyteller with a mission to inspire and enchant.
 Join me on this remarkable journey as I unveil the beauty, wisdom, and wonder I have discovered throughout my extraordinary life.